Skip to content

 HELIX_TOUCH_MAX_YMaximum raw Y value (linear calibration)900

-HELIX_TOUCH_SWAP_AXESSwap X and Y axes (auto-detected during calibration; use this to force it)1
+HELIX_TOUCH_SWAP_AXESSwap X and Y axes before calibration (axis swap is also auto-detected during calibration — use this only to force it)1

 HELIX_DISPLAY_ROTATIONDisplay rotation (touch auto-adjusts)90, 180, 270

-HELIX_DEBUG_TOUCHDraw ripple at each touch point + calibration logging1
+HELIX_DEBUG_TOUCHDraw ripple at each touch point + calibration logging (alias: HELIX_DEBUG_TOUCHES)1

 HELIX_TOUCH_JITTERTouch jitter filter dead zone (pixels)5